06 February 2023

 7. Have control over and make choices about your care, and personal and social life, including where choices involve personal risk

-8. Have control over, and make decisions about, the personal aspects of your daily life, financial affairs and possessions
+8. Have authority over and make decisions regarding personal aspects of your daily life, financial matters and personal belongings

 9. Your independence